3 Ways PPC Advertising Affects Your SEO

 Make PPC and SEO work together for your benefit

-Because PPC and SEO share common elements, the trick to benefitting from both is to learn from both.
+Because PPC and SEO share common elements, the trick to benefiting from both is to learn from both.
 Analyzing campaign data and comparing notes enables you to fine tune SEO and PPC efforts to increase conversion rates.

 Review PPC clickthrough rates

-A clickthrough rate is calculated by diving actual ad clicks by the total number of impressions.
+A clickthrough rate is calculated by dividng actual ad clicks by the total number of impressions.
 Often considered a good metric for determining ad relevance, PPC clickthrough rates can be analyzed to discover which ads are producing the highest potential return.
 Taking this step helps inform future copy decisions, as copy on your website can be tailored to your customers’ needs.